aer0ss/aerofs/docs/how-to/setup_syncdet_actors.md

-This article describes how to create actor VMs for SyncDET.
+This article describes how to set up SyncDET actor VMs on your development computers.
 It assumes you've setup the development environment and the local prod by following [this doc](get_started.html).

-Create actor VMs
+Set up actor VMs
 ---

-Checkout SyncDET:

-    $ cd ~/repos
-    $ git clone ssh://gerrit.arrowfs.org:29418/syncdet

-Copy the sample yaml file to /etc/syncdet:
+Copy the sample yaml file in the syncdet repo to /etc/syncdet:

     $ sudo mkdir /etc/syncdet
-    $ sudo cp syncdet/config.yaml.sample /etc/syncdet
+    $ sudo cp ~/repos/syncdet/config.yaml.sample /etc/syncdet

 Go to the syncdet-vagrant foler: